Makktu/meter-reader/README.md

-# WHERE AM I
+# METER READER

-Just a toy app for an exercise in a course.
+Just a toy app.

--   Takes GPS coordinates
+-   Takes electricity meter readings
--   performs an AJAX call
+-   calculates amount used & price since last reading
--   handles any errors
+-   stores results in a small local database with all previous entries
--   outputs a result telling the user their location.
+-   shows data based on user selection of day/week/month etc